All about birds

 Black-and-while illustration of a bird's wing structure with descriptive labels.

 To fly, smaller birds take a little hop and push their wings downward.
 Some large birds, on the other hand, jump from a tree branch or cliff or run several steps to gain some speed before taking a leap into the air.
-Whatever process it follows, the goal is to get some air under the wings to provide lift to the body.
+Whatever process they follow, the goal is to get some air under the wings to provide lift to the body.

 Animation of air flowing around an airfoil.

-How air flows around a wing.
-(Thierry Dugnolle / Wiki; PD)
+How air flows around a bird’s wing (Thierry Dugnolle / Wiki; PD)

 Unless they’re migrating, birds fly below 500 feet (152 m)—to go higher makes a greater energy demand.
 Their typical speed is about 15 miles per hour (24 kmh), but they can go faster.
 Ducks can fly at 60 mph (97 kmh), and a Peregrine Falcon can reach speeds of 200 mph (322 kmh).
 When they’re migrating, birds generally fly at about 20 to 30 mph (32 to 48 kmh).